Learning Physics at Future $e^-e^+$ Colliders with Machine: General Strategies

 \item J3 classifier: jet-level, with $H_{EE;l \leq 50}$ and track information;

 \item E1 classifier: event-level, without track information;

 \item E2 classifier: event-level, with track information.

 \end{itemize} Among these, J1 will serve as a reference classifier.
 J2, J3 and E1, E2 classifiers are based on the first and second methods, respectively.
 We will test the effectiveness of E1 classifier by comparing its performance with J1's.
 By expectation, E1 classifier should perform better than J1.
-J2 classifier will tell us to what extent $H_{EE;l \leq 50}$, as part of the leading-order observables in the CMB-like observable scheme, can reduce the performance gap between J1 and E1 classifiers and compensate for the information lost at jet level~\footnote{The information carried by the jets and the FW moments could overlap to some extent.
-If all observables in this CMB-like scheme are incorporated, we would expect that the jet information become irrelevant.}.
-The track information will be incorporated at last in J3 and E2 classifiers.
+J2 classifier will tell us to what extent $H_{EE;l \leq 50}$, as part of the leading-order observables in the CMB-like observable scheme, can compensate for the information lost at jet level~\footnote{The information carried by the jets and the FW moments could overlap to some extent.
+If all observables in this CMB-like scheme are incorporated, we would expect that the jet information become irrelevant.}, and reduce the performance gap between J1 and E1 classifiers.
+The track observables of secondary vertex (SV) will be incorporated at last in J3 and E2 classifiers.